open-webui/open-webui/README.md

 ## Features ⭐

-- 🖥️ **Intuitive Interface**: Our chat interface takes inspiration from ChatGPT, ensuring a user-friendly experience.

-- 📱 **Responsive Design**: Enjoy a seamless experience on both desktop and mobile devices.

-- ⚡ **Swift Responsiveness**: Enjoy fast and responsive performance.

-- 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience.

-- 💻 **Code Syntax Highlighting**: Enjoy enhanced code readability with our syntax highlighting feature.

-- ✒️🔢 **Full Markdown and LaTeX Support**: Elevate your LLM experience with comprehensive Markdown and LaTeX capabilities for enriched interaction.

 - 📚 **Local RAG Integration**: Dive into the future of chat interactions with the groundbreaking Retrieval Augmented Generation (RAG) support.
 This feature seamlessly integrates document interactions into your chat experience.
 You can load documents directly into the chat or add files to your document library, effortlessly accessing them using `#` command in the prompt.
 In its alpha phase, occasional issues may arise as we actively refine and enhance this feature to ensure optimal performance and reliability.

-- 🌐 **Web Browsing Capability**: Seamlessly integrate websites into your chat experience using the `#` command followed by the URL.
-This feature allows you to incorporate web content directly into your conversations, enhancing the richness and depth of your interactions.

-- 📜 **Prompt Preset Support**: Instantly access preset prompts using the `/` command in the chat input.
-Load predefined conversation starters effortlessly and expedite your interactions.
-Effortlessly import prompts through [Open WebUI Community](https://openwebui.com/) integration.

 - 👍👎 **RLHF Annotation**: Empower your messages by rating them with thumbs up and thumbs down, facilitating the creation of datasets for Reinforcement Learning from Human Feedback (RLHF).
 Utilize your messages to train or fine-tune models, all while ensuring the confidentiality of locally saved data.

 - 🏷️ **Conversation Tagging**: Effortlessly categorize and locate specific chats for quick reference and streamlined data collection.

-- 📥🗑️ **Download/Delete Models**: Easily download or remove models directly from the web UI.

-- ⬆️ **GGUF File Model Creation**: Effortlessly create Ollama models by uploading GGUF files directly from the web UI.
-Streamlined process with options to upload from your machine or download GGUF files from Hugging Face.

-- 🤖 **Multiple Model Support**: Seamlessly switch between different chat models for diverse interactions.

-- 🔄 **Multi-Modal Support**: Seamlessly engage with models that support multimodal interactions, including images (e.g., LLava).

-- 🧩 **Modelfile Builder**: Easily create Ollama modelfiles via the web UI.
-Create and add characters/agents, customize chat elements, and import modelfiles effortlessly through [Open WebUI Community](https://openwebui.com/) integration.

-- ⚙️ **Many Models Conversations**: Effortlessly engage with various models simultaneously, harnessing their unique strengths for optimal responses.
-Enhance your experience by leveraging a diverse set of models in parallel.

 - 💬 **Collaborative Chat**: Harness the collective intelligence of multiple models by seamlessly orchestrating group conversations.
 Use the `@` command to specify the model, enabling dynamic and diverse dialogues within your chat interface.
 Immerse yourself in the collective intelligence woven into your chat environment.